vasilakisfil/Introspected-REST/README.md

 >

-Using this specification, the server can register a well-known URI, that is expected to be the first URI the client requests to introspect.
+Using this specification, the server can register a well-known URI that is expected to be the first URI the client requests to introspect.
 To that extend, a new draft spec is being developed, [JSON Home](https://mnot.github.io/I-D/json-home/) that defines such document structure that provides all the server resources and capabilities.
 Regardless if JSON Home is used, well-known URIs can provide a way to introspect only the